-Drakenstein Municipality identified the need for a comprehensive River Management Programme to restore and protect its rivers.
-A key deliverable of this programme would be to protect and enhance ecological infrastructure and build resilience for communities around them.
-The Stormwater Maintenance Section and the Environmental Management Section will co-lead this project.
+Drakenstein Municipality identified the need for a comprehensive Rivers Management Programme to restore and protect its rivers.
+Key deliverables of this programme would not only be to protect and enhance ecological infrastructure and build resilience for communities around them but to also support economic development in the Municipality.
+For example protecting municipal and private infrastructure from damage and promoting tourism around these areas.
+The Stormwater Maintenance Section (representing the Civil Engineering Services Department) and the Environmental Management Section will co-lead this project.
+A process to develop this programme will commence in the 2025/2026 financial year.

 The Municipality also developed hybrid flood alleviation projects in three selected catchments along the Berg River.
 The three catchments selected for this project are the Mbekweni Catchment, including the Mbekweni and Dal Rivers; Groenheuwel Catchment including the Boontjies River; and the Palmiet Catchment including the Palmiet River.
 The Mbekweni, Groenheuwel and Palmiet Catchments are situated within the larger Berg River Catchment area.
 Flooding risks within these catchments have been identified and hybrid flood solutions were developed to mitigate these risks to communities.
-Hybrid flood solutions offer both nature based and engineering solutions, allowing multiple uses for open spaces to not only reduce flood risks but also enhance the communities around them.
-Six priority projects have been identified for initial implementation within the three catchments.
-The outcome of the next phase of the project is to deliver a conceptual design for one of the prioritsed sites that will advance the project in Drakenstein's infrastructure development process.
-This will lead eventually to the project being commissioned and implemented.
+Hybrid flood solutions offer both nature based and engineering solutions, allowing multiple uses for open spaces to not only reduce flood risks but also improve the quality of life of the communities around them.
+Six priority projects have been identified for initial implementation within the three catchments with the support of the C40 Cities Finance Facility (CFF).
+In the 2025/2026 financial year, a conceptual design for one of the prioritised sites will be taken forward that will support the project moving through Drakenstein's infrastructure development process.
+This design will be undertaken by the Civil Engineering Services Department in collaboration with the Corporate and Planning Services Department.